neivv/aice/Documentation.md

     * `2` Protoss
     * `3` Neutral?
     * Other values may exist when set in map editor too.
+- `game.dat(int table, int field, int entry)` Alias of plain `dat`, but can be used as a writable place.
 - `game.player_color_choice(p)` Color selected for player `p` in SC:R lobby.
 Not sure if the values are sensible when the map isn't configured to allow player select their color in lobby.
 Always returns 23 for single player games.